Maple Leafs reset in the sun after Game 3 loss | Globalnews.ca

 OFF THE MARK

-Matthews has yet to score in the series after bagging two goals in the opening round against the Ottawa Senators.
+Matthews has yet to score in the series after bagging two goals in the first round against the Ottawa Senators.

 Toronto’s captain has directed 32 shots on target this post-season, second only to Colorado Avalanche centre Nathan MacKinnon entering Saturday.
 He’s also missed the net a playoff-topping 20 times, including seven wayward efforts over the last three games.